daniel-schwarzenbach/FiveKnights/Docs/Senpai.md

 # Senpai Game Engine

-Die von mir erstellte Spiele Engine Basiert auf diesem Buch: [CROSS-PLATFORM 2D GAME WITH SDL2](https://www.amazon.com/dp/B09SWTG4DC)
+The game engine I created is based on this book: [CROSS-PLATFORM 2D GAME WITH SDL2](https://www.amazon.com/dp/B09SWTG4DC)

-Der Quellcode des Buches ist hier verfügbar: https://github.com/Madsycode/book-fuse-engine
+The source code of the book is available here: https://github.com/Madsycode/book-fuse-engine

 Senpai ist aber keine einfache Kopie!

-Features wie Mehrere Scenen, Licht, Geometrie und Kameras sind nur einige der eigen erstellten Features und Optimierungen.
+However, Senpai is not just a simple copy!

+Features such as multiple scenes, lighting, geometry, and cameras are just a few of the custom features and optimizations.

 ## How to use it